July 2025 Fishing Reports

 Note: Today Dustin Slinker with The Bait Shack on Ship Creek in downtown Anchorage posted on his Facebook page that an angler caught the first know pink salmon of the season from Ship Creek.
 Dustin also mention that anglers had been seeing pinks on some of the recent high tides.

 July 4, 2025 — I guided an afternoon group of 2 guests from New York.
 One of them caught a king salmon and a king salmon jack.
-The other guest brief hooked, but lost a salmon.
+The other guest briefly hooked, but lost a salmon.
 We had a tougher time finding fish today, and did not see any surface during the trip.
 All of the fish were hooked on small plugs with a 1/2 inch gap single hook.
 Both fish were released.
 Near the end of the trip we heard and saw a bald eagle.
-With the warm sunny weather the river wasp a bit more today.
+With the warm sunny weather the river was a bit higher today.

 NOTE: We have morning fishing charter availability for the next three days (Sunday July 6, Monday July 7, and Tuesday July 8).
 To schedule a trip with less than 24 hour notice — you will need to call.
 Trips more than 24 hours in the future can be booked on this website — using our online reservation service or through a phone call.